HewlettPackard/X-TIME/training/README.md

 - `openml` Library required by several datasets hosted on OpenML site.
 - `datasets`: Install packages to ensure all datasets can be loaded (includes [`openml`, `timeseries`]).
 - `models`: Install packages to ensure all models can be loaded (includes [`catboost`, `xgboost`, `lightgbm`]).
+- `rapids-12`: Support for GPU-accelerated ML algorithms (random forest).
+This is for CUDA 12.x.x and python 3.9 only.
-- `all`: Install all extra packages.
+- `all`: Install all extra packages (except `rapids-12`).

 > I have the following note in one of my Jupyter notebooks (do not recall the reason for this):
 > If on Windows OS, run the following cell.
 The 2nd command can fail - then go to your python directory and run it.